sudopla/python-serverless-api/README.md

 This is a serverless API microservice developed using the [AWS CDK](https://aws.amazon.com/cdk/) and structured following [best practices](https://docs.aws.amazon.com/cdk/v2/guide/best-practices.html).

 The application is organized into logical units, such as API, database, monitoring resources and deployment pipeline.
-These logical units should be implemented as [constructs](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html) including the infrastructure and the runtime code.
-The constructs are later group in [stacks](https://docs.aws.amazon.com/cdk/v2/guide/stacks.html), which define the deployment model.
+These logical units should be implemented as [constructs](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html), including the infrastructure and the runtime code.
+The constructs are later group in [stacks](https://docs.aws.amazon.com/cdk/v2/guide/stacks.html), which define the deployment models.

-The runtime code is written in Python in this case but the same approach could be followed for other programming languages.
+The runtime code is written in Python and defines basic CRUD operations to manage music albums as an example.

-The application code is written in Python.
+In this project you can also find how to apply linting and formatting rules to your code.
+Implement continuos integration using [GitHub Actions](https://docs.github.com/en/actions) and continuos deployment using [CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/welcome.html).

 ### Architecture